dearestalexander/alexroan/src/projects/dataexpert-bootcamp.md

 [Check answers](https://learn.dataexpert.io/question/check-test-answers)

 Create a SQL query to evaluate test answers stored in a table named playground.answers with columns id (unique question ID), correct_answer (string), and given_answer (which can be NULL).
 Return a table with columns id and checks, where checks is "no answer" if given_answer is NULL, "correct" if given_answer matches correct_answer, and "incorrect" otherwise.
 Order the results by id.
-These are the tables to query for this question: playground.answers

-- id int
-- correct_answer string
-- given_answer string

-Your answer should include these columns:

-- id integer
-- checks varchar

 **My solution**